Admission to Coursework Courses and Units of Study Procedures

 3.3 The minimum English language requirements for admission to single units are set out in the following table.

-3.4 Admission requirements for non-award courses are as determined by the faculty board of the faculty offering the non-award course.
+3.4 Admission requirements for non-award courses are as determined by the Dean of the faculty offering the non-award course.

 See section 13 below